Apache Tutorials for Beginners

 Apache Log Format

-Three directives available in apache config file i.e.
+Three directives available in Apache config file

 • TransferLog: Creating a log file.

-• LogFormat : Specifying a custom format.
+• LogFormat: Specifying a custom format.

-• CustomLog : Creating and formatting a log file.
+• CustomLog: Creating and formatting a log file.

 <VirtualHost www.example.com>